mattilyra/mattilyra.github.io/_posts/2017-05-23-document-deduplication-with-lsh.markdown

 # A Real World Example

-### Deduplicating the Reuters RCV1 corpus [1]
+### Deduplicating the Reuters RCV1 corpus

-The Reuters Corpus, Volume 1 (RCV1) corpus is a commonly used resource for various NLP tasks, especially document classification.
+The [Reuters Corpus, Volume 1](http://trec.nist.gov/data/reuters/reuters.html) (RCV1) corpus is a commonly used resource for various NLP tasks, especially document classification.
 It was made available in 2000 by Reuters Ltd. and consists of ~800,000 english language news stories collected between August 20th 1996 and August 19th 1997 from the Reuters news wire.

 I've preprocessed the corpus so that it is all in a single file, one line per document.
 Each line has the format: